Oklahoma allows any person 21 or older who is not prohibited from possessing them to carry unconcealed firearms in public.1

-The law explicitly authorizes open carry of both loaded and unloaded shotguns, rifles, and handguns without a license:
+The state also explicitly authorizes open carry of both loaded and unloaded shotguns, rifles, and handguns without a license in the following circumstances:

 - When hunting animals or fowl;

 - During competition in or practicing in a safety or hunter safety class, target shooting, skeet, trap or other recognized sporting events;

 - During participation in or in preparation for a military function of the state military forces to be defined as the Oklahoma Army or Air National Guard, Federal Military Reserve and active military forces;

 - During participation in or in preparation for a recognized police function of either a municipal, county or state government as functioning police officials;

 - During a practice for or a performance for entertainment purposes; and